UNMANNED AIRCRAFT: Aerospace States Offer Guidelines for UAV Legislation

 Unmanned aircraft play a vital role in counter terrorism, counter insurgency, maritime and border security as well as special operations.

 Entry filed under: Aircraft, National Security and Defense, News Developments, Skills and Training, Technology, Unmanned Aircraft, Unmanned Systems, Weaponry and Equipment.
-Tags: aerospace, Aerospace States Association, Counter Insurgency, counter terrorism, Defense, Homeland Security, Special Operations, UAS, UAV, unmanned aircraft.
+Tags: aerospace, Aerospace States Association, Counter Insurgency, counter terrorism, Homeland Security, Special Operations, Topics, UAS, UAV, unmanned aircraft.